 Moss is an extraordinarily resilient plant and is capable of growing in many different environments.
 This is especially true of sphagnum moss, which is why it’s been traditionally used for kokedama.

-Whether you’re building a moss ball to hang in your New York apartment or to place outside on your porch or in your garden, sphagnum will provide great insulation for your plant’s roots which is important if you want to ensure good nutrient absorption and a long-lasting plant.
+Whether you’re building a moss ball to hang in your New York apartment or you’re planning to hang your kokedama outside on your porch or in your garden, sphagnum will provide great insulation for your plant’s roots which is important if you want to ensure good nutrient absorption and a long-lasting plant.

 Ease Of Installation